etlbox/etlbox.website/doks_v1.6/content/api/etlbox.dataflow/columntransformation.md

             <article class="content wrap" id="_content" data-uid="ETLBox.DataFlow.ColumnTransformation">
   <h1 id="ETLBox_DataFlow_ColumnTransformation" data-uid="ETLBox.DataFlow.ColumnTransformation" class="text-break">Class ColumnTransformation
 </h1>
-  <div class="markdown level0 summary"><p>ColumnRename allows you to rename the column or properties names of your ingoing data.
+  <div class="markdown level0 summary"><p>Allows you to rename, remove or reorders the columns/properties of your ingoing data.
-This transformation works with objects, ExpandoObjects and arrays as input data type.<br>
+This transformation works with objects and dynamic ExpandoObjects as input data type.<br>
-ColumnRename will always convert the input type into a (dynamic) ExpandoObject.
+It will always convert the input type into an ExpandoObject as output.</p>
-Provide a column mapping with the old and the new name.
-The mapping can also be automatically retrieved from existing ColumnMap attributes.</p>
 </div>
   <div class="markdown level0 conceptual"></div>
   <div class="inheritance">